MITLibraries/solenoid/docs/README.md

 ### In solenoid

 * Set an environment variable, `DJANGO_ELEMENTS_ENDPOINT`, matching the API URL you noted earlier.
-  * If the endpoint is the dev instance https://pubdata-dev.mit.edu:8091/secure-api/v5.5, you can skip this step.
+  * If the endpoint is the dev instance https://pubdata-dev.mit.edu:8091/secure-api/v5.5/, you can skip this step.
 * Set an environment variable, `DJANGO_ELEMENTS_PASSWORD`, with the API user password you noted earlier.
 * Set an environment variable `DJANGO_ELEMENTS_USER` with the username of your API user.
   * If the username is 'solenoid', you can skip this step.

+### With Sympletic customer service

+Notwithstanding the fact that you are using basic auth and you have whitelisted your IP(s), have customer service make a hole in the server's firewall for your IP(s) - you'll need all 3 to authenticate.